 Sometimes a Better User Experiences Means Slower Performance

 Finally, as a thought, consider that giving a customer a good experience can often mean taking a performance hit.
 Google has set the limit of ‘good’ LCP at 2.5 seconds, which means that as long as your site does its largest contentful paint within that time, then you’re good.
-Accordingly, you consider this a ‘budget’ — you have 2.5s to ‘spend’.
+Accordingly, you could consider this a ‘budget’ where you have 2.5s to ‘spend’.

 But consider some things that have a high performance cost but could greatly improve customer experience and boost your ecommerce KPIs:

 - Large images and beautiful (but computationally expensive) design choices

 - Multiple, high-quality images